MicrosoftDocs/security/security-docs/operations/ingest-data-sources.md

 # Step 3.
 Ingest data sources and configure incident detection in Microsoft Sentinel

-After you've completed designing and implementing your Microsoft Sentinel workspace(s), you can proceed to ingest data sources and configure incident detection.
+After you've completed designing and implementing your Microsoft Sentinel workspace(s), proceed to ingest data sources and configure incident detection.

 Data connectors are configured to enable data ingestion into the workspace.
 After enabling key data points to be ingested into Microsoft Sentinel, user and entity behavior analytics (UEBA) and analytic rules must also be enabled to capture anomalous and malicious activities.
 Analytic rules dictate how alerts and incidents are generated in your Microsoft Sentinel instance.
 Tailoring analytic rules to your environment and organizational needs through entity mapping allows you to produce high-fidelity incidents and reduce alert fatigue.